gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Two!
 The second stone clanked off its casing.

 "Uh oh."
-As Maddy and Gumption straightened up with more stones in their hands, half a dozen more bots charged into the square.
+As Maddy and Gumption straightened up with more stones in their paws, half a dozen more bots charged into the square.

 "Seriously?"
 Shaper Leaf muttered shakily.